Salvaging Federated Learning by Local Adaptation: Abstract

 \section{Abstract}

 Federated learning (FL) is a heavily promoted approach for training ML models on sensitive data, e.g., text typed by users on their smartphones.
 FL is expressly designed for training on data that are unbalanced and non-iid across the participants.
-To ensure privacy and integrity of the federated model, latest FL approaches use differential privacy or robust aggregation to limit the influence of ``outlier'' participants.
+To ensure privacy and integrity of the fedeated model, latest FL approaches use differential privacy or robust aggregation.

+We look at FL from the \emph{local} viewpoint of an individual participant and ask: (1) do participants have an incentive to participate in FL?
+(2) how can participants \emph{individually} improve the quality of their local models, without re-designing the FL framework and/or involving other participants?

 First, we show that on standard tasks such as next-word prediction, many participants gain no benefit from FL because the federated model is less accurate on their data than the models they can train locally on their own.
 Second, we show that differential privacy and robust aggregation make this problem worse by further destroying the accuracy of the federated model for many participants.